 For all current students

-- ICR Academic Regulations.
+- ICR Academic Regulations 2021-22.
 The general, academic, and examination regulations governing the ICR’s research degrees and taught courses provision.
-Download
+Download our Academic Regulations

 For research degree students - MPhil, PhD, MD(Res)

-- Research Degrees Student Handbook 2019/20.
+- Research Degrees Student Handbook 2021/22.
 This handbook gives you an introduction to studying at the ICR and provides you with details of how to access services, resources and support as you need them throughout your period of study.
-Download
+Download our Research Degrees Student Handbook

 For taught postgraduate students - MSc in Oncology